-Piglets that are being registered MUST have either an ear tag with number or an ear notch number, those without will not be registered.
+Piglets that are being registered MUST have either an ear tag with an AGHA pre-approved Tag prefix plus a unique farm number or an 840 tag.
+Animals without either tag type will not be registered.

-Only a breeder may complete this form for registration of any animal intended for breeding from registered parentage that was not part of a previously registered litter.
+Only a breeder who is an AGHA member in good standing may complete this form for registration of any animal intended for breeding from registered parentage that was not part of a previously registered litter.
 The fee to register each hog is $10.
 This application is used for both adult hogs not previously registered and piglets over the age of 90 days that were not previously registered on a Litter Registration.

 The breeder should use an Authorization to Transfer for each hog sold from a registered litter that has not yet been issued an embossed registration certificate.
 The fee is $10 per animal sold or otherwise transferred to a new owner.
 The Authorization for Transfer must have the individual hog’s permanent registration number listed.
 An embossed registration certificate will be issued to the new owner.